Canon R100 Kit Lens. First Time Off Auto. Melbourne's Laneways.

 Canon R100 Photography Course: Quick Answers

-Is the Canon R100 good for learning photography?
+Is the Canon R100 good enough to learn on?

 What Janet Learned

-- Shutter speed controls motion: fast to freeze, slow to blur
+- Shutter speed controls motion: fast freezes, slow blurs

-- Aperture controls depth of field and changes with zoom on a kit lens
+- Aperture controls background blur, and on a kit lens it shifts when you zoom

 Your Turn